-It’s been more than five years now since I first looked into a membership service offered by Amazon.com called “Amazon Prime.”
-Being the frugalista that I am, of course I dismissed it out of hand for one simple reason—$79 annual membership fee.
+It’s been more than 10 years now since I first looked into a membership service called “Amazon Prime.”
+Being the frugalista that I am, of course, I dismissed it out of hand for one simple reason—currently the annual membership fee.
 For what, I asked?
 Nothing tangible, that’s for sure.

 I wish I’d researched Amazon Prime more thoroughly back then.
 I had no idea what I was turning down.
 By not joining until two years later in 2009, I spent far more in shipping costs alone than I would have paid for the annual membership.

 Honestly, I am in love with Amazon Prime and my love only grows as the years go by.
-My life is so busy and I am such a disaster-waiting-to-happen in a shopping mall environment that I rely heavily on Amazon for everything from household needs and personal items to business supplies and equipment.
-Free shipping alone saves me hundreds of dollars in shipping fees every year.
+My life is busy and I am such a disaster-waiting-to-happen in a shopping mall environment.
+I rely heavily on Amazon for household needs, personal items, and business supplies and equipment, too.

 How do I love Amazon Prime?
 Oh, let me count the ways:

-4. Students get a big break.
-Prime Student membership is free for 6 months, then once you join it’s 50 percent off the regular Prime rate—only $39 a year.
-Student members get free 2-day shipping during the free 6-month trial period and then unlock access to unlimited instant streaming of 40,000 movies and TV episodes after their free 6 months.
+Prime Student membership is free for 6 months, then once you join it’s 50 percent off the regular Prime.
+Student members get free 2-day shipping during the free 6-month trial period and then unlock access to unlimited instant streaming of 40,000 movies and TV episodes after their free trial.

 There is no doubt about it—I am crazy about Amazon Prime.
 Crazy like a fox, that is.